EverythingMe/overscroll-decor/README.md

+> **Announcement**
+>
+> An update regarding Bintray's shutdown: The library has been successfuly republished onto maven central, but with a different Group ID; Please update your Gradle dependencies as follows:
+>
+> ```diff
+> -implementation 'me.everything:overscroll-decor-android:1.1.0'
+> +implementation 'io.github.everythingme:overscroll-decor-android:1.1.1'
+> ```

 # Over-Scroll Support For Android's RecyclerView, ListView, GridView, ScrollView ...

 The library provides an iOS-like over-scrolling effect applicable over almost all Android native scrollable views.
 It is also built to allow for very easy adaptation to support custom views.

 The core effect classes are loose-[decorators](https://en.wikipedia.org/wiki/Decorator_pattern) of Android views, and are thus decoupled from the actual view classes' implementations.
 That allows developers to apply the effect over views while keeping them as untampered 'black-boxes'.
 Namely, it allows for keeping important optimizations such as view-recycling intact.